grpc/proposal/A44-xds-retry.md

 1. NACK the config
    - Pros
-     - Won’t do anything unintended for old clients
+     - Won’t do anything unintended for old clients.
    - Cons
-     - Could not update the config without outage until all old clients get updated first
+     - Could not update the config without outage until all old clients get updated first.
 1. Ignore only hedging policy
    - Cons
      - If the new config with hedging policy sets the per_try_timeout field extremely small, old clients will have unintended wrong behavior: retry extremely frequently and fail immediately.